2268. Kitchen Robot

 }

 The main part of the program.
-Read the size of the table w and l.
+Read the table dimensions w and l.

 scanf("%d %d", &w, &l);